gcharot/Zabbix/zjstat/README.md

 ### Zabbix server configuration

-For a quick start-up use the ElasticSearch [Zabbix template](/zjstat/zabbix template/zbx_template_elastisearch.xml) and adapt it to your needs.
+For a quick start-up use the sample ElasticSearch [Zabbix template](/zjstat/zabbix template/zbx_template_elastisearch.xml) and adapt it to your needs.

 #### Number of process running